gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 - `DISABLE_REGISTRATION`: Disable registration, which only admin can create accounts for users.
 - `REQUIRE_SIGNIN_VIEW`: Enable this to force users to log in to view any page.
 - `ENABLE_CACHE_AVATAR`: Enable this to cache avatar from Gravatar.
-- `ENABLE_NOTIFY_MAIL`: This indicates whether send e-mail to watchers of repository when something happens like create issue, requires enable `Mailer`.
+- `ENABLE_NOTIFY_MAIL`: Enable this to send e-mail to watchers of repository when something happens like create issue, requires enable `Mailer`.
+- `ENABLE_REVERSE_PROXY_AUTHENTICATION`: Enable this to allow reverse proxy authentication, more detail: https://github.com/gogits/gogs/issues/165

+## Webhook

+- `TASK_INTERVAL`: Time intercal in minutes for shooting webhooks.
+- `DELIVER_TIMEOUT`: Delivery timeout in seconds for shooting webhooks.

 ## Mailer